 at home with dior homme

-Luxury starts at home and Kris Van Assche lets i-D into his most personal space, as Willy Vanderperre shoots his autumn/winter 16 collection.
+Luxury starts at home and Kris Van Assche lets i-D into his most personal space, as Willy Vanderperre shoots his fall/winter 16 collection.

 "All his days are about the same," it reads.
 "He wakes up at 11 or 12, eats cereal or toast, reads the newspaper, looks out the front door," and so on.
 "Don't relate the text, relate the image," Van Assche implores, but knowing him and his rigid Dior Homme, where cleanliness is next to godliness, how could you not?
 "I like routine and I like order," he admits, "but I also like the very few things and people, who can convince me to disturb the order."
 Enter the cats.
 "There's nothing rational about collecting ceramics and having cats," he laughs, glancing at the Kristin McKirdy urn on his coffee table.
 "I always tell my boyfriend that I feel like I'm the most normal person in the world, and he says, 'Believe me, you're not'."
 But perhaps Van Assche's eccentricity isn't found in grandiose luxury, but in his love for the very opposite.
 "I enjoy a Saturday with the few plants I have on my terrace, reading books, going to galleries, and relaxing at home.
 It's not very strange.
 Sorry."

 Later, as we diverge, he echoes that ideal in the image of his industry.
 "Real journalism and real, beautiful fashion stories in magazines are becoming rare.
 It's not the speed or the rhythm that we're missing—we're missing depth.
 So I think we should all step back a little.
 High fashion is not supposed to be as quick as high street brands.
 It's supposed to be more complicated to produce.
 That's the whole point."
 You can't accuse this purveyor of luxury of being a material girl.
 "If the house was burning," he says, "I would save the cats first."

 Styling Mauricio Nardi